-4 Adi Ignatius, Innovation on the Fly, Harvard Business Review, hbr.org/2014/12/innovation-on-the-fly, accessed December 2, 2019.
+&lt;sup>4Adi Ignatius, "Innovation on the Fly," Harvard Business Review, hbr.org/2014/12/innovation-on-the-fly (accessed February 18, 2020).

-5 Insurance Research Council, Shopping for Auto Insurance and the Use of Internet-Based Technology, (Malvern, Pa., Insurance Research Council, 2015), p.
+&lt;sup>5Insurance Research Council, Shopping for Auto Insurance and the Use of Internet-Based Technology, (Malvern, Pa., Insurance Research Council, 2015), p.
 16.

-6 Howard Mills and Bernard Tubiana, Innovation in Insurance, The Path to Progress, Deloitte University Press, www2.deloitte.com/us/en/insights/topics/innovation/innovation-in-insurance.html, accessed December 2, 2019, p.
-4.

-7 "InsurTech" describes "...technology-led companies that enter the insurance sector, taking advantage of new technologies to provide coverage to a more digitally savvy customer base," from InsurTech - The Threat that Inspires, McKinsey & Company, March 2017, www.mckinsey.com/industries/financial-services/our-insights/insurtech-the-threat-that-inspires, accessed December 2, 2019.
+&lt;sup>6Howard Mills and Bernard Tubiana, "Innovation in Insurance, The Path to Progress," Deloitte Insights, www2.deloitte.com/us/en/insights/topics/innovation/innovation-in-insurance.html (accessed February 18, 2020).
+Insurtech describes "technology-led companies that enter the insurance sector, taking advantage of new technologies to provide coverage to a more digitally savvy customer base," from "Insurtech-The Threat That the industry's turn toward innovation as a way of business.
+Much of the insurtech activity to date has originated outside the industry as external technology firms have either entered the insurance business directly as disrupters or have formed business-to-business relationships with incumbent companies looking to tap into the benefits of digital technology.

-Expectations are high that the investment in InsurTech will yield lower costs and higher margins.
-Some, however, have started to question the value proposition of InsurTech.
-As one industry analyst recently wrote, "Unquestionably a good number of InsurTechs are genuinely adding value, ...but if we look more broadly at what has gone into this space (time, resources, cash) and assess what has come out, there is a very large sinkhole somewhere."
-That InsurTech has not pulled the insurance industry out of the innovation doldrums is not a criticism of InsurTech as much as it is a reminder of what it really means to embrace innovation as a way of doing business.
+Expectations are high that the investment in insurtech will yield lower costs and higher margins.
+Some, however, have started to question the value proposition of insurtech.
+As one industry analyst recently wrote, "Unquestionably a good number of insurtechs are genuinely adding value...but if we look more broadly at what has gone into this space (time, resources, cash) and assess what has come out, there is a very large sinkhole somewhere."
+That insurtech has not pulled the insurance industry out of the innovation doldrums is not a criticism of insurtech as much as it is a reminder of what it really means to embrace innovation as a way of doing business.